kunalsnehi0710/goodgame-mysql-challenge/README.md

        mysql -u root -p

-   When prompted for password, supply the password as `root`
+   When prompted for password, supply the below password,

+   Password:

+       root

-5. Database Connected.
+6. Database Connected.

-6. Execute the SQL queries of your choice
+7. Execute the SQL queries of your choice

 ## Assumptions: